GrapesJS/grapesjs/docs/modules/Components.md

 }
 ```

 This method gives us the possibility to recognize and bind component types to each HTMLElement (div, img, iframe, etc.).
-Each HTML element introduced inside the canvas will be processed by `isComponent` of all available types and if it matches, the object represented the type should be returned.
+Each **HTML string/element** introduced inside the canvas will be processed by `isComponent` of all available types and if it matches, the object represented the type should be returned.
+The method `isComponent` **is skipped** if you add the component object (`{ type: 'my-custom-type', tagName: 'div', attribute: {...}, ...}`) or declare the type explicitly on the element (`<div data-gjs-type="my-custom-type">...</div>`)

 For example, with the image component this method looks like:

 ```js
 // Image component